awsdocs/incident-manager-user-guide/doc_source/getting-started.md

 **General settings**

-1. Choose **General settings**\.
+1. Under **General settings**, choose **Set up**\.

-1. Read the on\-boarding acknowledgment\.
-If you agree to Incident Manager's terms and conditions, choose **I have read and agree to the AWS Systems Manager Incident Manager terms and conditions**, and then choose **Next**\.
+1. Read the terms and conditions\.
+If you agree to Incident Manager's terms and conditions, select **I have read and agree to the Incident Manager terms and conditions**, then choose **Next**\.

-1. Set up the replication set using either an AWS owned key or your own AWS KMS key\.
+1. In the **Regions** area, your current AWS Region appears as the first Region in your replication set\.
+To add more Regions to your replication set, choose them from the list of Regions\.

+1. To set up encryption for your replication set, do one of the following:
+**Note**
 All Incident Manager resources are encrypted\.
 To learn more about how your data is encrypted, see [Data Protection in Incident Manager](data-protection.md)\.
 For more information about your Incident Manager replication set, see [Using the Incident Manager replication set](disaster-recovery-resiliency.md#replication)\.
-   + If you want to use the AWS owned key, choose **Use AWS owned key**, and then choose **Create**\.
+   + To use an AWS owned key, choose **Use AWS owned key**\.
-   + If you want to use your own AWS KMS key, choose **Choose a different AWS KMS key \(advanced\)**\.
+   + To use your own AWS KMS key, choose **Choose an existing AWS KMS key**\.
+For each Region you selected in step 3, choose an AWS KMS key, or enter an AWS KMS Amazon Resource Name \(ARN\)\.
+**Tip**

-     1. Your current Region appears as the first Region in your replication set\.
-Search for an AWS key in our account\.
-If you have not created a key, or you need to create a new key, choose **Create an AWS KMS key**\.
+If you don't have an available AWS KMS key, choose **Create an AWS KMS key**\.

-     1. To add more Regions to your replication set, choose **Add Region**\.

-1. To create your replication set and begin creating contacts, choose **Create**\.
+1. \(Optional\) In the **Tags** area, add one or more tags to the replication set\.
+A tag includes a key and, optionally, a value\.

+   Tags are optional metadata that you assign to a resource\.
+Tags allow you to categorize a resource in different ways, such as by purpose, owner, or environment\.
+For more information, see [Tagging Incident Manager resources](tagging.md)\.

+1. Choose **Create**\.

    To learn more about replication sets and resiliency, see [Resilience in AWS Systems Manager Incident Manager](disaster-recovery-resiliency.md)\.

 **Note**
 Creating the replication set creates the `AWSServiceRoleforIncidentManager` service\-linked role in your account\.
 To learn more about this role, see [Using service\-linked roles for Incident Manager](using-service-linked-roles.md)